 Clinical Trial Provides Promising New Treatment for Waldenström's Patient

 Ellen Kaner Bresnick is used to doing her homework.
-A veteran English teacher of 36 years, she wasted no time researching everything she could find on the Internet when she was first diagnosed with a rare blood cancer in February of 2006.
+A veteran English teacher of 36 years, she wasted no time researching everything she could find on the Internet when she was first diagnosed with a rare blood cancer.

 “I’d been getting sick a lot, more than the usual stuff you pick up from kids in the classroom.
 When I finally saw a rheumatologist and was found to have abnormal blood proteins, I went to the Internet immediately to learn all I could,” she says.

 Her research led her to Dana Farber Cancer Institute in her hometown of Boston, where she underwent blood tests and several bone marrow biopsies.
 There she was diagnosed with Waldenström's Macroglobulinemia (WM), a relatively rare B-cell lymphoma that affects nearly 6,000 Americans each year.

 The first description of Waldenström’s Macroglobulinemia was by Dr. Jan Waldenström in 1944.
 More than 50 years later, only minimal progress has been made on finding the cause and treatment of the disease.
 In 1999, with the help of patients, clinical and basic science investigators, the Dana Farber Cancer Institute organized an international WM research program.
 Today, over 20 centers in the U.S., Canada, Western Europe and Australia belong to the WM Clinical Trials Group (WMCTG), which provides new treatments for patients worldwide.